 While I don't know much about the full capabilities of this custom sound chip, the track used here during the instructions demo is something pretty special.
 A thick kick drum (probably made with a quick downward sweep of a pulse wave) and a gritty, saw-like bassline are combined to make a short and intense electro track which, while the intention was possibly to make it sound like Queen's We Will Rock You or something, ends up being reminiscent of much later bands such as Justice, MSTRKRFT and Daft Punk.
 Sadly, that's the one track in the game and David Thiel didn't really make anything like it afterwards (his work for M.A.C.H.
 3 (ARC), Winter Games (A2GS etc.) and Duck Tales (AMI) is mainly orchestral and rock/pop-based, while the simple jingle from Mad Planets (ARC) might've been inspired by Pink Floyd's On The Run).

-Super Locomotive (ARC, 2x SN76496 at different clock speeds)(YMO - Rydeen cover)
+Super Locomotive (ARC, 2x SN76496 at different clock speeds)(Yellow Magic Orchestra - Rydeen cover)

 Pengo (ARC, Namco 3-channel WSG at 96 Khz)(Gershon Kingsley - Popcorn cover)

 Dig Dug (ARC, Namco 3-channel WSG)(added reverb), C64 ver.
 (1983, in-game) - Music plays only while moving your avatar